-Even if the UI allows you to uncheck this box, do not do so.
-This check box and the three fields below it must be filled in.
+If you are setting up a new zone, be sure the box is checked.
+This checkbox and the three fields below it must be filled in.
 Even when object storage (such as S3) is used as the secondary storage provider, an NFS staging storage in each zone is still required.